torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 Model Types
 ===========
 What do we mean when we say types?
-Well in a Grapple context, a type is descriptor function that tells grapple what type a Django Models field is represented by in GraphQL.
+In a Grapple context, a type is a descriptor function that instructs Grapple what type a Django model field is represented by in GraphQL.

 The field types below are simple to use and all work in the same way.
-We have created a bunch of built-in types for you to use in but you can always create your own using `Graphene
-<https://github.com/graphql-python/graphene/>`_ (Grapples underlying library) and take advantage of Grapple's generic ``GraphQLField`` type.
+We created a number of built-in types for general use, but you can create your own using `Graphene <https://github.com/graphql-python/graphene/>`_ (Grapple's underlying library) and take advantage of Grapple's generic ``GraphQLField`` type.

 GraphQLString